JA6F/DUT/README.md

 ## Repository Contents

-- **Primary Document**: The comprehensive theoretical manuscript (`TUDv17.9_Ingles.pdf`) outlining the principles and implications of the DUT framework.
+-  The comprehensive theoretical manuscript (`./TUDv17.9_Ingles.pdf`) outlining the principles and implications of the DUT framework.
 - **Supplementary Resources**: Supporting materials that include mathematical derivations, detailed explanations, and references for further exploration.

 ---